Hacking Vending Machines

 Data Communication: Modern vending machines often communicate with a remote server, sending data about inventory levels, payment transactions, and system diagnostics.
 This is typically done using IoT protocols like MQTT or similar communication protocols.

-is the go-to protocol for many IoT devices, including vending machines, because itโs lightweight and perfect for transmitting small amounts of data.
+MQTT (Message Queuing Telemetry Transport) is the go-to protocol for many IoT devices, including vending machines, because it’s lightweight and perfect for transmitting small amounts of data.
 Think of it as a messaging service where devices (like vending machines) send updates to a broker, and subscribers (like servers) receive those updates.
-To get deep into hacking MQTT, have a look at this p post.
+To get deep into hacking MQTT, have a look at this pblog post.

 With a simple query, we were able to pinpoint exposed vending machines that were using MQTT: